mirfanmcs/AI-Samples/README.md

 ### 🎤 Translate Speech
 A sample application that uses Azure AI Foundry Speech Service for real-time speech translation.
 It translates spoken English into French, Spanish, and Hindi, and can synthesize translated audio output or play it live.

+## Computer-Vision

+### 🖼️ Image Analysis
+A sample application that uses Azure AI Foundry Vision Service for image analysis.
+It analyzes images to detect aptions, tags, objects, and people.

 ## Quick Start